Shotsie Gorman: Process and style

-He utilizes photorealism in much of his tattoo work and is notable for oversized portraits.
+He utilized photorealism in much of his tattoo work and was notable for oversized portraits.
 One of his most notable pieces is a full back portrait of Charles Lindbergh which took 33 hours to complete.
-Gorman has also tattooed large works of James Dean, Our Lady of Guadalupe, Che Guevara, and Ferdinand Magellan.
+Gorman also tattooed large works of James Dean, Our Lady of Guadalupe, Che Guevara, and Ferdinand Magellan.

-He's tattooed members of the Talking Heads, Murphy's Law and the Allman Brothers.
-Gorman and his work has been featured on Geraldo, The Howard Stern Show, Sally, The Morton Downey Jr. Show, Good Morning America, CBS Overnight News, and Today in New York and in Health, the New York Times, Newsweek, the New York Daily News and the Associated Press.
+He tattooed members of Talking Heads, Murphy's Law and the Allman Brothers.
+Gorman and his work was featured on Geraldo, The Howard Stern Show, Sally, The Morton Downey Jr. Show, Good Morning America, CBS Overnight News, and Today in New York and in Health, the New York Times, Newsweek, New York Daily News, and the Associated Press.

 Poetry

-Gorman cites Allen Ginsberg as an influence.
+Gorman cited Allen Ginsberg as an influence.
 When Gorman was a teenager, he saw Ginsberg perform at the Bottom of the Barrel Cafe in New Jersey.
 Gorman studied poetry with Mark Doty.

 He published the retrospective The Black Marks He Made : Poetry in 1999.
 Gorman was named a second place winner of the Allen Ginsberg Poetry Award and selected work from the book was published in the Paterson Literary Review in 1999.
-Gorman has read poetry at the Knitting Factory, the School of Visual Arts, the Paterson Museum, and New Jersey City University.
+Gorman read poetry at the Knitting Factory, the School of Visual Arts, the Paterson Museum, and New Jersey City University.

 Painting and sculpture

-Gorman works out of his studio and gallery in Boyes Hot Springs, California.
+Gorman worked out of his home studio.
 New Jersey City University held a retrospective of Gorman's art and tattoos in 1998.
 After initially retiring from tattooing in 2006, Gorman moved to Sedona, Arizona, where he had an art gallery and studio for a brief time before moving to California.

 Gorman's work was featured in the group exhibition "Purely Abstract: Visions in Line, Form and Color" at the Healdsburg Center for the Arts in 2018.
 In 2019, Gorman's painting of a hawk flying over vineyards was on the cover of the North Bay Bohemian.
 In 2020, he participated in "Springtime in the Springs!", a group exhibition.
 His mural featuring a lizard and California poppies was displayed along Highway 12 in Boyes Hot Springs.